The Ultimate Guide: How to Build Your First Capsule Wardrobe

 How many clothes should be in a capsule wardrobe?

-A capsule wardrobe can have as many or as few clothes that work for you, but commonly they have anywhere from 30-50 pieces.
+A capsule wardrobe commonly has anywhere from 30-50 items but can have as many or as few clothes that work for you.

 Can a capsule wardrobe be trendy?